mlz-ictrl/nicos/doc/source/install.rst

   - pyserial (for TACO-less serial line communication)
   - gnuplot (for plots in the electronig logbook)
   - Grace (for scanplot)
-  - simplejson (Python < 2.6, for the web interface)
   - lxml (for U-Bahn service)

 * For the client-server GUI and status monitor: